Harby Family Brothers in the War

 He transferred to the 3rd Canadian Pioneers fighting in Flanders and was involved in the battles for Hill 62 and Mountsorrel Trench.
 His leg was injured by shrapnel in August 1916 and after some time the onset of septicaemia meant his leg had to be amputated just below the knee.
 After treatment in Reading Hospital and recuperation in Ramsgate he moved back to Saskatchewan where, unfit for farm work, the local community determined they must find a role for their adopted son.
 He became Town Clerk of Caron and had a good career managing crop return reports and town administration until 1935.

 Whilst Edward did not live in Bottesford, he did visit his family there and it is interesting to compare his tale of survival with that of the Bottesford lads who moved to Canada, joined the CEF but did not survive the war.

-Edward’s elder brothers Harry (A.S.C.
+Nellie and Edward’s elder brothers Harry (A.S.C.
 1915-18) and Charles (2/4 Lincolnshires 1914-18) also fought and fortunately survived, Harry returning to Bottesford as a GNR platelayer after being in Egypt, Gallipoli and France.
 Charlie Harby served in Ireland and France before becoming a farmer in Metheringham.